o well you don’t know what you don’t know

 Even though the wind was directly from the south initially I had to jibe a few times so I couldn’t run parallel to shore to make the best time.
 Eventually the wind switched and I was able to travel almost straight north toward Fort Lauderdale without changing course.

 Wednesday – using a navigation app on my phone (Navionics) this is a screen shot.
 The yellow line is my track to the wreck of the Half Moon.
 I also use an iPad for navigation.
-I snorkeled on the wreck in about 10′ of water with great visibility 🙂 Anchored nearby, I used the dinghy to get to it.
+I snorkeled on the wreck in about 10′ of water with great visibility 🙂 Anchored nearby, I used the dinghy… Continue reading 6jan2021 Track to Key Biscayne

 On January 6th I motor-sailed from Lake Sylvia near Port Everglades (no bridges to contend with) in Fort Lauderdale past Port of Miami and anchored off Virginia Key and Key Biscayne.